lshpaner/kfre/min_readme.md

 <img src="https://raw.githubusercontent.com/lshpaner/kfre/main/assets/kfre_logo.svg" width="200" style="border: none; outline: none; box-shadow: none;" oncontextmenu="return false;">

-`kfre` is a Python library designed to estimate the risk of chronic kidney disease (CKD) progression over two distinct timelines: 2 years and 5 years.
-Using Tangri's Kidney Failure Risk Equation (KFRE), the library provides tools for healthcare professionals and researchers to predict CKD risk based on patient data.
-It supports predictions for both males and females and includes specific adjustments for individuals from North American and non-North American regions.
+`kfre` is a Python library designed to estimate the risk of chronic kidney disease (CKD) progression using the Kidney Failure Risk Equation (KFRE) developed by Tangri et al. It provides risk assessments over two distinct timelines: 2 years and 5 years.
+The library is tailored for healthcare professionals and researchers, enabling precise CKD risk predictions based on patient data.
+It supports predictions for both males and females and includes adjustments for individuals from North American and non-North American regions.

 ## Prerequisites
 Before you install `kfre`, ensure you have the following: